mmakos/HPC/README.md

 * poses - path to your folder with labels subfolders relative to `/data` folder.
 * -z - if this option is selected dataset will be stored in *.zip* format instead of *.npy*.

+### Training
+#### train.py
+Module opens model or creates new one, trains it on given dataset in *.npz* format and saves trained model.

+Usage: `python train.py dataset_name -m model_name -o output_model`
+* dataset_name - name of data set on which you want to train your model.
+* model_name - name of model, which will be opened or created if no such model exists
+* output_model - name of output model, if model with that name exists it will be overwritten.
+If this arg is not specified model won't be saved.

+### Running
+#### estimateVideo.py
+Module loads video and estimates poses for every human in every frame.

+Usage: `python proceedVideo.py video_path -m model -d -v -p`:
+* video_path - path to your video relative to running folder or to `/data/video` folder.
+* model - name of model you want to load relative to `/data/models` folder.
+* -d - if this option is selected, module will proceed depth frames as well.
+Select this option only when you proceed *.oni* file.
+* -v - view mode.
+Select this option when you only want to view your video (without estimating skeletons.
+Useful for viewing *.oni* files.
+* -p - proceed mode.
+Select this option when you want estimate poses.

 ### Internal modules
 #### const.py
 Module stores all constants: